MJBrey/leaderboard/README.md

 ranked by results.
 This application will take a file as input and output the results on std out in the terminal from which it is run.

+###Assumptions
+When doing this assignment we expect correct input and there is no need for validation in this exercise.

 ###Sample input
 Lions 3, Snakes 3
 Tarantulas 1, FC Awesome 0